| |

 Tuktoyaktuk Today

 The community of Tuktoyaktuk eventually became a base for oil and natural gas exploration in the Beaufort Sea.
 The Tuktoyaktuk community of just 900 people opened up to the world in 2017.
-When visiting this place, it is worth getting to know their history and culture and, above all, approaching residents respectfully.
+When visiting this place, it is worth getting to know their history and culture and approaching residents respectfully.

 What’s important is its economic base is trapping, whaling, sealing, reindeer herding, and handicrafts (especially bone and antler carving).
 It is also a center for offshore oil exploration.
 What’s more, during the summer months, it is a busy transshipment point where cargoes are transferred from riverboats (that navigate the Mackenzie) to seagoing vessels.